 Architectural Patterns

 Autonomous security swarms rely on a layered, resilient architecture that balances central oversight with edge autonomy.
-The following patterns are commonly observed in production-quality deployments:
+Common production patterns include:

-- •Edge-centric swarm control where each drone runs autonomous planning and perception pipelines locally, collaborating with neighbors to coordinate coverage without constant uplink dependency.
+- Edge-centered swarm control where each drone runs autonomous perception and planning locally, collaborating with neighbors to coordinate coverage without constant uplink dependency.

-- •Distributed consensus and agreement mechanisms to ensure coherent patrol objectives and avoid collisions, enabling safe negotiation of right-of-way in shared airspace and at-lane crossing points in complex sites.
+- Distributed consensus and agreement mechanisms to ensure coherent patrol objectives and safe avoidance in shared airspace and at complex site geometries.

-- •Data-fusion pipelines that merge video, infrared, LiDAR, and sensor metadata at edge nodes and in a central repository to produce situational awareness with low latency and high confidence.
+- Data fusion pipelines that merge video, thermal, LiDAR, and sensor metadata at edge nodes and in a central repository to produce situational awareness with low latency and high confidence.

-- •Agentic workflows where patrol agents, anomaly investigators, and response agents coordinate through planned goals, dynamic replanning, and policy-driven decision making, all traceable for auditability.
+- Agentic workflows where patrol agents, anomaly investigators, and response agents coordinate through planned goals, dynamic replanning, and policy-driven decision making with auditability.

 Trade-offs

-- •Latency versus bandwidth: edge processing reduces reliance on low-latency links, but some decisions require centralized context.
-Striking the right balance is essential for responsive patrols and safe collision avoidance.
+- Latency versus bandwidth: edge processing reduces reliance on uplinks, but some decisions require centralized context.
+Striking the right balance is essential for responsive patrols and safety.

-- •Energy and endurance: flight time constrains patrol design; optimization must consider duty cycles, payload power budget, and efficient routing to maximize coverage within battery limits.
+- Energy and endurance: flight time constraints drive patrol design and require efficient routing and duty cycles to maximize coverage within battery limits.

-- •Data ownership and privacy: aerial data can include sensitive site information; governance policies, enrollment of only authorized data, and selective data retention are critical.
+- Data ownership and privacy: aerial data can include sensitive site information; governance policies, data minimization, and selective retention are critical.

-- •Regulatory compliance: flight restrictions, airspace authorizations, and site-specific rules vary by jurisdiction; a robust system must adapt to changing legal contours and maintain auditable records.
+- Regulatory compliance: flight restrictions, airspace permissions, and site-specific rules vary by jurisdiction; a robust system must adapt to changing legal contours and maintain auditable records.

 Failure Modes and Risk Mitigation